yegor256/blog/_posts/2015/dec/2015-12-29-turnover-is-good-for-maintainability.md

 and encourages **hero-driven development** and **strong code ownership** (both of which are bad practices).

+{% quote If you consider programmers to be a valuable long-term asset, you're wrong %}

 "Turnover" is basically the act of replacing an employee with a new employee for any reason, including termination, retirement, resignation, or any other.
 Simply put, the more